-We sometimes have people contacting us stating that they have been diagnosed or think they have "hydrops".
-You have to understand that hyrops is just another term for edema or in more simple language inflammation or swelling.
+We sometimes have people contacting Meniere's Help stating that they have been diagnosed or think they have "hydrops".
+You have to understand that hyrops is just another term for edema or in more simple language, inflammation or swelling.

 So when your doctor talks about hydrops, he is simply telling you that you have swelling in your inner ear.
-The definition of hydrops is: “edema: swelling from excessive accumulation of watery fluid in cells, tissues, or serous cavities"
+Medical dictionaries define hydrops as: "edema: swelling from excessive accumulation of watery fluid in cells, tissues, or serous cavities"

 We have such cavities within our ears.

 The inflammation process is a natural biological reaction from your body's immune system to any disturbance in an area that needs help from the immune system.
-Under normal circumstances the immune system send its agents to deal with pathogens disturbing whatever part of the body is being attacked or disturbed, there is some swelling (as in when you have a bruise for example), as a surge in oxidation takes place as a result of the frantic activity of your inner defenders and all the excess energy produced (like a fire spitting out sparks) then your body's supply of antoxidants cleans up the mess and gets that part of the body back to normal as your new cells are regenerated healthily.
+Under normal circumstances the immune system sends its agents to deal with pathogens disturbing whatever part of the body is being attacked or disturbed.
+There is some swelling (as in when you have a bruise for example), as a surge in oxidation takes place as a result of the frantic activity of your inner defenders and all the excess energy produced (like a fire spitting out sparks).
+Your body's supply of antoxidants then cleans up the mess and gets that part of the body back to normal as your new cells are regenerated healthily.

-In medicine, there is a term called ‘silent inflammation’.
+In medicine, there is a term called silent inflammation.
 This is when the inflammation process goes on for over-extended periods of time without being detected.
 The body's supply of antioxidants cannot keep up with the demand and it starts getting messy in there.
 This is how degenerative diseases and conditions occur.
 Your body is losing the inner battle and the inflammation becomes chronic.
 At this point you begin to notice your symptoms.

-Studies have shown that systematic inflammation is involved in at least 22 serious health conditions, from heart attacks to arthritis, diabetes to Parkinson's disease.
+Studies have shown that systemic inflammation is involved in at least 22 serious health conditions, including heart attacks, arthritis, diabetes and Parkinson's disease.

 What we need to look at is A. What is the source of this resulting inflammation and B. How can we make sure the body can keep up with the demand for antioxidants needed.

-In terms of B. This would explain why using high quality supplementation, which provides potent antioxidants helps the Meniere's sufferer keep the symptoms at bay.
-It doesn’t address the underlying cause but it does deal with the resulting cause of the symptoms.
+In terms of B. This would explain why high quality supplementation, which provides potent antioxidants helps the Meniere's sufferer keep the symptoms at bay.
+It may not address the underlying root cause in most cases but it does deal with the resulting cause of the symptoms.
 It reduces or stops the inflammation occurring.
-It strengthens your immuen system and makes it more efficient.
+It strengthens your immune system and makes it more efficient.